gavinyork/zephyr3d-site/web/en/scene-basic.md

 **It's important to note that projects using the @zephyr3d/scene framework must have exactly one application instance!**

-Once an application is created, the [Application.instance](/doc/markdown/./scene.application.instance) static property can be used to access the global application instance.
+Once an application is created, the [getApp](/doc/markdown/./scene.getapp) global function can be used to access the global application instance.

 ```javascript
 import { Application } from '@zephyr3d/scene';